e-picas/dev-tools/README.md

 ## Create a new action

-To create a new action handled by `dev-tools.sh`, just create a new shell script in the `dev-tools-actions/` directory.
+To create a new action handled by `devtools.sh`, just create a new shell script in the `devtools-actions/` directory.

 The best way to begin creating your own action is to make a copy of an existing one and update the code ...